NoxFly/canvas/README.md

 rotate(degree); // canvas rotate function
 clip(); // ctx.clipPath() function
-scale(p); // scale the context. if p < 1, then reduces it, else grows it enablePCswipe(boolean); // in the setup function, default is true frameRate(number); // set the draw frame rate getSwipe(); // returns the last swipe direction done by the user mouseDir(); // returns the direction of the mouse's movement isKeyDown(keyCode); // returns a boolean isKeyUp(keyCode); // returns a boolean createLinearGradient(x1, y1, x2, y2); // creates and returns a ctx.createLinearGradient makeLinearGradient(x1, y1, x2, y2, ...args); // same as above, but merge it with gradient.addColorStop(offset, color) function drawFocusIfNeeded(path|element[, element]);
+scale(p); // scale the context. if p < 1, then reduces it, else grows it frameRate(number); // set the draw frame rate createLinearGradient(x1, y1, x2, y2); // creates and returns a ctx.createLinearGradient
+makeLinearGradient(x1, y1, x2, y2, ...args); // same as above, but merge it with gradient.addColorStop(offset, color) function
+drawFocusIfNeeded(path|element[, element]);